ably/echo.websocket.org/README.md

 # Echo Server

-A very simple HTTP echo server with support for websockets and server-sent events (SSE), available at https://echo-websocket.fly.dev/
+This is a very simple HTTP echo server with support for websockets and server-sent events (SSE), available at https://echo-websocket.fly.dev/

 The server is designed for testing HTTP proxies and clients.
 It echoes